-ELECTRICAL AND COMPUTER ENGINEERING ECE 5206
+ELECTRICAL AND COMPUTER ENGINEERING

-ECE 5206: Basic Semiconductor Devices (CRN 97672)
+ECE6214: Optoelectronic Devices (CRN 98563)

-- 1. Instructor: Dr. Mantu K. Hudait, Associate Professor, ECE Department

-Office: 626 Whittemore Hall; Telephone: 540-231-6663; Email: mantu.hudait@vt.edu - 2.
+- 1. Instructor:Dr. Mantu K. Hudait, Associate Professor, ECE Department Office: 626 Whittemore Hall; Telephone: 540-231-6663; Email: mantu.hudait@vt.edu - 2: Time/Class room: Monday/Wednesday: 4:00-5:15 pm, RAND 210 - 3.
 Office Hour: Tuesday 1:30-3:00pm

-3. Course Description:
+4. Course Description:

-Optoelectronics and integrated optics has become an important part of our lives.
-Wherever light is used to transmit information, tiny semiconductor devices are needed to transfer electrical current into optical signals and vice versa.
-Examples include light-emitting diodes in radios and other appliances (automobiles and computer, TV, etc), photodetectors in elevator doors and digital cameras, and laser diode.
-Generally, the research program in optics and photonics deals with the design, fabrication, and characterization of materials, devices and systems for the generation, transmission, amplification, detection, and processing of light signals.
-These are enabling and pervasive technologies applied in fields like communications, sensing, bio-medical instrumentation, consumer electronics, and defense.
+Optoelectronics and integrated optics are needed to transfer electrical current into optical signals and vice versa and are used in applications that include communications, sensing, bio-medical instrumentation, consumer electronics, and defense.
 Understanding the underlying physics and technology of the modern optoelectronics and integrated photonics are important for the above applications.
-The course objective is advanced treatment of the operating principles of semiconductor optoelectronic devices with direct comparison to experimental data reported in the literature.
 This course will provide a graduate level understanding of the principles of light generation and detection, operation, and design of the state-of-the art of optoelectronic and photonic devices.
+Topics include advanced treatment of the operating principles of semiconductor optoelectronic devices with direct comparison to experimental data reported in the literature.

-4. Learning Objectives
+5. Learning Objectives